Lowland nyala

 For more info on classifications visit www.iucnredlist.org

-You can spot our small herd of lowland nyala here at the zoo – including Poppy, Arnold, Arya, Yara and Eugene.
+We are home to a small herd of lowland nyala – Poppy, Arnold, Arya, Yara, Eugene and our two adorable new calves!
 They are most active during the early morning and late afternoon hours, taking shelter in the shade during the hottest parts of the day.

 Population